ioio2995/uros_DalyBMS/README.md

 ### Running with ROS 2

-To run the micro-ROS agent and echo the topic data, follow these steps:
+To run the micro-ROS agent and interact with the service, follow these steps:

 1. **Run the micro-ROS agent**:
     ```sh